schinken/esp8266-co2monitor/README.md

 * Rename settings.h.example to settings.h
 * Open up your arduino IDE
-* Configure your OTA, Wifi, MQTT Topics in the settings.h file
+* Configure your OTA-Settings, MQTT Topics etc. in the settings.h file
 * Upload the compiled result to your Wemos D1 Mini

 ## wiring